aldensiol/Gobbler/README.md

 ```

 ### Step 1.5: Installing Fine-Tuned model
-Ensure you download the Checkpoint (updated model) as well as the Llama model into the directory you want to code.
+Ensure you download the Checkpoint (updated model) as well as the Llama model into the same directory as Noah.py.

 Link for Checkpoint: <a href="https://huggingface.co/Zqbot1/Noah">Checkpoint</a>